-Local business around NYC have a challenging time knowing where to put marketing dollars to get the best ROI – and understanding which are the best NYC Chamber of Commerce to join can just add to the difficulties.
+Local businesses around NYC have a challenging time knowing where to put marketing dollars to get the best ROI – and understanding which is the best NYC Chamber of Commerce to join can add to the difficulties.

 We reviewed each of the NYC chambers based on metrics such as:

 - Membership Size